SebastianKuehnau/GridTutorial_V14/README.md

 To display data in the component it will show a basic example of the data provider.

 To access it directly from github, clone the repository and import the project to the IDE of your choice as a Maven project.
 You need to have Java 8 installed.
+If you don't have npm locally installed, activate the no-local-npm profile.

 Run using `mvn jetty:run` and open [http://localhost:8080](http://localhost:8080) in browser.